-The Targeted Ketogenic Diet (TKD), simply put, is nothing more than a regular keto diet – with the exception of eating carbs around your workout times.
-That means any day you exercise, you will be consuming carbohydrates.
+The Targeted Ketogenic Diet (TKD), simply put, is a standard keto diet that is supplemented with carbohydrate intake around your workout times.
+That means any day you exercise, you will typically be consuming pre workout carbs.

-The TKD is meant for people who exercise regularly at high-intensities or for extended periods of time.
-On the other hand, if you are sedentary or only do low-intensity exercise a couple of times a week, then the standard ketogenic diet is all you need.
+The TKD is meant to improve exercise performance for high-intensity workouts or extended bouts of activity.
+On the other hand, if you are sedentary or only do low-moderate intensity exercise, then the standard ketogenic diet is all you need.

 Benefits of a TKD

-Endurance athletes and moderate-intensity exercisers may benefit from the targeted ketogenic diet as well when participating in activities that last an hour and a half or longer.
-Studies show that supplementing with carbohydrates before the performance of long endurance tasks like running a half marathon can improve performance and reduce the perceived exertion of the runners without impairing ketosis.
+Current research indicates that endurance athletes and moderate-intensity exercisers can benefit from the targeted ketogenic diet when participating in activities that last an hour and a half or longer.
+Studies show that supplementing with carbohydrate intake before long endurance tasks, like running a half marathon, can improve performance and reduce the perceived exertion of the runners without impairing ketosis.

-Not sure what I mean by a reduction in perceived exertion?
-Here’s an example.
-If you consume 25-50 grams of carbohydrates before exercising and you feel like that activity is easier to accomplish compared to doing the same activity without the extra carbs, then that indicates that your perceived exertion decreased.
-Although this was only found to occur in studies on endurance runners during a half-marathon, this phenomenon may also explain why many keto dieters report having increased strength and endurance during high intensity exercise as well.
+In other words, using pre-workout carbs can help improve performance and reduce how difficult the activity feels.
+Although this was only found to occur in studies on endurance runners during a half-marathon, this phenomenon may also explain why many keto dieters report having increased strength and endurance during high-intensity exercise as well.

-Another benefit of consuming carbohydrates prior to working out, is the effect that it has on insulin levels.
-Yes, high insulin levels are the exact opposite of what you want on the ketogenic diet, but — at the right times — insulin increases can be beneficial.
-For example, Increasing insulin levels prior to exercise has an anabolic effect on the muscles, preventing muscle breakdown and promoting muscle growth.
+Another benefit of consuming carbohydrates prior to working out is the effect that it has on insulin levels.
+Yes, high insulin levels are the exact opposite of what you want on a standard ketogenic diet — but when it’s released at the right times, insulin can have an anabolic effect that prevents muscle breakdown and promotes increases in lean muscle mass.

-The Takeaway: To sum up this section simply, if you’re an athlete or if you exercise regularly and your performance has been suffering, then I recommend that you experiment with carbohydrates before your training.
-By doing this you can help preserve your glycogen stores, decrease how strenuous the exercise feels, and improve strength and performance.
+The Takeaway: To sum up this section simply, if you’re an athlete or if you exercise regularly and your performance has been suffering, then try experimenting with extra carbohydrate intake before your training.
+By doing this, you’ll provide fast-burning fuel for your muscles, replenish muscle glycogen, decrease how strenuous the exercise feels, boost recovery, and improve overall performance.

 What To Eat on The Targeted Ketogenic Diet (TKD)